eemeli/yaml/docs/09_yaml_syntax.md

 - The `\^` escape has been removed
 - Directives now use a blank space `' '` rather than `:` as the separator between the name and its parameter/value.

-`yaml` supports parsing and stringifying YAML 1.0 tags, but does not expand tags using the `^` notation.
-If this is something you'd find useful, please file a [GitHub issue](https://github.com/eemeli/yaml/issues) about it.
+`yaml@1` supports parsing and stringifying YAML 1.0 documents, but does not expand tags using the `^` notation.
+As there is no indication that _anyone_ is still using YAML 1.0, explicit support has been dropped in `yaml@2`.